jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 </div>
 ```

-Notice that the `#portal` isn't a child of `#app` so we wouldn't expect an event from the portal to bubble to the app.
+Notice that the `#portal` isn't a child of `#app`, so we wouldn't expect an event from the portal to bubble to the app.

-However, when clicking the `<button>` inside the portal the event _will_ bubble up through the portal into the `<App>` and call any click handlers along the way.
+However, when clicking the `<button>` inside the portal, the event _will_ bubble up through the portal into the `<App>`, and call any click handlers along the way.
 This can feel odd since the HTML hierarchy doesn't represent our React component hierarchy, thus the bubbling up to the App would seem odd.
 But these are _synthetic_ events native to React, not actual events in the DOM.
-To prevent this we can simple call `event.stopPropagation()` on the button click handler.
-Just don't forget about this behavior as there's the potential of introducing minor bugs by forgetting about this.
+To prevent this we can simply call `event.stopPropagation()` on the button click handler.
+Just don't forget about this behavior as there's the potential of introducing minor bugs.

-Depending on the complexity of what you are doing with portals you may encounter more issues with this bubbling.
+Depending on the complexity of what you are doing with portals, you may encounter more issues with this bubbling.
 There's some interesting discussion taking place by React team members regarding [portal bubbling](https://github.com/facebook/react/issues/11387).

 Alright, back to the demos!

 ## Portal Event Demo

-To further illustrate bubbling in a fun way I've setup some examples.
+To further illustrate bubbling in a fun way, I've setup some examples.

-In each I'll recursively render a component into itself that captures and runs an animation on click events.
+In each, I'll recursively render a component into itself that captures and runs an animation on click events.
 The first demo renders with React normally so we get a deeply nested tree of HTML.
-The second renders into a portal that is attached to the body of the HTML document so we end up with a flat HTML structure.
+The second renders into a portal that is attached to the body of the HTML document, so we end up with a flat HTML structure.

-Heres the recursive component that renders itself and a given component, until the depth is `0`:
+Here's the recursive component that renders itself and a given component, until the depth is `0`:

 ```jsx
 const Recursive = ({ children, depth, component: Component }) => (